-In response to such a report our school will act in accordance with Part 5 of KCSIE (2022):
+In response to such a report our school will act in accordance with Part 5 of KCSIE (2024):

-- reassure the victim that they will be taken seriously, and they will be supported; - not promise confidentiality as it is very likely that the concern will need to be shared further - respond in line with our safeguarding procedures outlined in section 5 of this document which have been shared with all staff and students; - where a concern includes an online element, follow DfE guidance: Searching, screening and confiscation at school and UKCCIS advice Sexting in schools and colleges.
+- reassure the victim that they will be taken seriously, and they will be supported; - not promise confidentiality as it is very likely that the concern will need to be shared further - respond in line with our safeguarding procedures which have been shared with all staff and students; - where a concern includes an online element, follow DfE guidance: Searching, screening and confiscation at school and UKCCIS advice Sexting in schools and colleges.
 Adults should not view sexual imagery unless there is good and clear reason to do so.
 Wherever possible responses to incidents should be based on what DSLs have been told about the content of the imagery.
 See Guidance on Suspected Indecent Imagery for Staff.

-• if possible, manage any such reports with two members of staff present (preferably the DSL being one of them).
+Students are proactively taught about risks of sharing consensual and non-consensual nude and semi-nude images. - if possible, manage any such reports with two members of staff present (preferably the DSL being one of them).

-Where there has been a report of sexual violence, our DSL will make and record an immediate risk and needs assessment.
+Where there has been a report of sexual violence, our DSL will make and record an immediate risk and needs assessment, using the Brook Traffic Light Tool in the first instance, and consulting with our Safer Schools' Police Team, taking into consideration the victim's wellbeing and wishes at all times.

-Where there has been a report of sexual harassment, the DSL will consider the need for a risk assessment on a case-by-case basis.
+Where there has been a report of sexual harassment, the DSL will consider the need for a risk assessment on a caseby-case basis.